Can the ship be contacted in case of emergency?

 - The crew of the ship is a qualified team, experienced with traditional sailboats on high seas, also chosen based on their coaching ability.
 Their job is to safely navigate and handle the ship and they will also be responsible for teaching the nautical courses.

-- The Ocean College ship, the Regina Maris, is a barquentine.
+- The Ocean College ship, the Pelican, is a mainmast barquentine.
 As well as meeting all safety requirements for world travel, this ship offers enough room for lessons in small groups, a large mess hall and kitchen, as well as a spacious deck.

-- The trip will depart from Amsterdam, along the western coast of Europe, to the Canary Islands, across the Atlantic, into the Caribbean and then on to Central America.
-Longer port stays will take place on Tenerife, in Costa Rica, in Belize, on Cuba, and on the Azores.
-On the return journey, the ship will pass the Bahamas, the Azores, England, and the Netherlands on its way to Hamburg.
+- The trip will depart from Europe to the Canary Islands and Cape Verde, across the Atlantic, into the Caribbean and then on to Central America.
+Longer port stays will take place on Tenerife, in Costa Rica, in Jamaica, on Cuba and on the Azores.
+On the return journey, the ship will pass the Bahamas, the Azores before returning to Europe.
 The exact route cannot be calculated 100% as it is dependant on weather and wind forecasts, as well as the specific projects on land.

 Day to Day on board